Berkayselcukoglu/Email_Automation/README.md

-# Mail Assistant
+# Email Automation with Python
 ## SMTP & IMAP

-Mail Assistant is an AI-powered email management system that automatically analyzes incoming emails using SMTP & IMAP protocols and categorizes them accordingly.
+Email Automation is an AI-powered email management system that automatically analyzes incoming emails using SMTP & IMAP protocols and categorizes them accordingly.

 ## Features